antuelle78/awx-install-on-k3s/README.md

 ## 📦 Backup and Restore

-This repository includes playbooks to back up your AWX instance.
+This repository includes playbooks to back up your AWXai instance.

 ### Interactive Backup